charlesq34/frustum-pointnets/README.md

 Similarly, you can run `scripts/command_test_v2.sh` to evaluate a trained v2 model.
 The script will automatically evaluate the Frustum PointNets on the validation set based on precomputed 2D bounding boxes from a 2D detector (not released here), and then run the KITTI offline evaluation scripts to compute precision recall and calcuate average precisions for 2D detection, bird's eye view detection and 3D detection.

-Current there is no script for evaluation on test set, yet it is possible to do it by yourself.
+Currently there is no script for evaluation on test set, yet it is possible to do it by yourself.
 To evaluate on the test set, you need to get outputs from a 2D detector on KITTI test set, store it as something in `kitti/rgb_detections`.
-Then, you need to prepare test set frustum point clouds for the test set, you can achieve that by modifying the code in `kitti/prepare_data.py`.
+Then, you need to prepare test set frustum point clouds for the test set, by modifying the code in `kitti/prepare_data.py`.
 Then you can modify test scripts in `scripts` by changing the data path, idx path and output file name.
-For our test set results reported, we use the entire `trainval` set for training.
+For our test set results reported, we used the entire `trainval` set for training.

 ## License
 Our code is released under the Apache 2.0 license (see LICENSE file for details).